sColin16/set-typed-lambda-calculus/README.md

 - Classes
 - Polymoprhic data structures (e.g. lists, sets)

-Unlike most simply-typed lambda calculi that represent sum and product types as first-class language constructs, Structured Lambda defines more foundational types from which sum and product types can be defined.
-Whereas sum and product types are typically nominative in nature, the more foundational types that Structured Lambda provides allows sum and product types to be structurally typed.
-This means that product types like record types have the expected width and depth subtyping from their representation as the intersection of function types.
-It also mean that sum types like option types have subtyping relationships with their components due to the nature of union types.
-The non-optional type is a subtype of the optional version of that same type.
+Typed lambda calculi typically represent sum and product type as first-class language constructs, which have specialized semantics and typing rules.
+For example, record types typically have special width and depth subtyping rules that are only applicable to records.

+In Set-Typed Lambda Calculus, however, sum and product types are derived types, and their semantics and typing rules are derived from more fundamental constructs of the language

+Record types are represented as the intersection of function types, and width and depth subtyping arise from the interaction of the typing rules for intersections and functions

+Tagged unions are represented as the union of tagged types, where tagging is accomplished through intersection.
+No special rules are needed to type tagged unions, their properties emerge from the interaction of the building blocks of the type system

+These more fundamental building blocks allow for interesting use-cases.
+For example, optional types can be represented as a simple union of the underlying type and a special "None" label.
+By their nature, the underlying type is a subtype of the optional type, which isn't typically the case in other languages

 ## Features on the Roadmap
-- Bounded quantification to assert properties of the quantified type
+### Core Language Features
+Features that are core parts of the calculus, from which more advanced constructs can be built
-- Existential type quantification to enable ML-style modules
+- Existential type quantification to enable ML-style modules (as a derived )
+- Bounded polymorphism to assert properties of universal and existentially quantified types
+- Intersections of quantifiers, as a generalization of abstraction intersections, and as a means to implement provide different implementations for polymoprhic types, depending on the argument type
+- Higher kinded-types and type-level programming

+### External Language Features
+Features that would be included in a higher-level language, to more directly provide familiar language constructs
 - AST's that support named terms, instead of De Bruijn encodings of terms
 - Lexer/Parser to support writing programs outside of the embedded context of OCaml's language
 - Let constructs to enable more intuitively expressive programs
   - These simply provide syntactic sugar over abstractions
 - Type ascription to abstract details of a type away and support information hiding
-- Type-level programming, including type aliases for more expressiveness surrounding types
+- Type aliases for more expssiveness surrounding types
 - Effect systems to augment the type system and express when exceptions are thrown or impure operations occur
 - Type inference to avoid the requirement for type annotations everywhere

 ## Inspiration
-Structured Lambda is inspired by TypeScript's structural type system, which includes union, intersection, and literal types.
-In fact, Structured Lambda was born from an attempt to formalize the sorts of type constructs that TypeScript provides
+Set-Typed Lambda Calculus is inspired by TypeScript's set-theoretic and structurally-typed type system, which includes union, intersection, and literal types.
+In fact, Set-Typed Lambda Calculus was born from an attempt to formalize the sorts of type constructs that TypeScript provides

 ## Open Questions
 - How to efficiently implement the type-based branching of lambda terms.
 It is similar